I followed the guard up to the second floor of the inn and entered Xie Wuyuan's room. The air was thick with the smell of medicine.

 As I reached the door, Xie Wuyuan struggled to call out to me: "Yan Er!
 Don't go!
 I have something to say to you!"

+For the next seven days, I stayed in Suzhou City.
 Not for Xie Wuyuan, but for that one thousand taels consultation fee.
-In addition, I wanted to find out who wanted him dead.
+By the way, I also wanted to see who was trying to put him to death.

 The waters ran deeper than I had imagined.